-Table 3: Failures injected, the resource symptom category they correspond to, and the reported problem they simulate flow chart.
+We present automatically generated visualizations of Hadoop's aggregate control-flow and data-flow dependencies, as well as a conceptualized temporal control-flow chart.
 These views were generated offline from logs collected for the Sort workload in our experiments.
 Such visualization of logs can help operators quickly explain and analyze distributed-system behavior.